 Start planning and booking your minimoon or honeymoon.

-Select a wedding florist: To streamline wedding planning, try to pick a florist near the venue who will supply everything on the day; bouquets, buttonholes, any flower decorations and fresh confetti.
-Make sure to ask about discounts for bulk buying.
+Select a wedding florist: To streamline wedding planning, try to pick a florist near the venue who will supply everything needed for your wedding day; bouquets, buttonholes, any flower decorations and fresh confetti.
+Make sure to ask about discounts if you are bulk buying.

-Choose a wedding cake maker: Select a talented cake maker near the venue who will deliver and provides all the critical items for hire too, which should include cake stand and cutting knife.
+Choose a wedding cake maker: Select a talented cake maker near the venue who will deliver and provide all the critical items for hire too, which should include cake stand and cutting knife.

 Collate wedding guest preferences: The venue will need to know if advance menu choices and numbers.
-This is also a good time to field questions and if having a child-friendly wedding or adult only to discuss entertainment with parents.
+This is also a good time to field questions and, if having a child-friendly wedding, to discuss entertainment with parents.

 Organise ceremony details: This is now time to organise readings (and readers), ask witnesses and arrange the music.

 Create a seating plan and wedding day stationery: Take your time to organise a seating plan that you both like.
-Then you will need to create a seating plan chart, place cards.
-To streamline this process, create stationery from the same place as your invite and use similar templates.
+Then you will need to create a seating plan chart and place cards.
+To streamline this process, create stationery from the same place as your invite and use coordinating templates.

-Buy your wedding bands: Enjoy an afternoon out with your spouse to be and select rings.
+Buy your wedding bands: Enjoy a romantic afternoon out with your husband-to-be and select rings.

-Buy wedding favours and bridal party gifts: With limited time keep these simple and classy by picking bouquets for mother’s in law and whiskey for fathers.
+Buy wedding favours and bridal party gifts: Keep these simple and classy by picking bouquets for mother’s in law and whiskey for fathers.
 Bridesmaid’s gifts can include jewellery given in the morning and for groomsmen cufflinks or tankards are very popular.

-Create a wedding playlist for dinner and reception to supplement your venue or booked entertainment and share this list with a trusted friend or family member
+Create a wedding playlist for dinner and reception to supplement your musical entertainment and share this list with a trusted friend or family member

 Pick up wedding dress: Ensure that this is given to someone trusted to look after until the morning so your partner cannot see it in advance.

 Last minute beauty treatments booked: Now is a great time to treat yourself to a manicure or pedicure.
-Stay away from any new treatments.
+However, stay away from any new facial or tanning treatments.